picketlink2/picketlink-quickstarts/saml/employee/README.md

 This project is an implementation of a PicketLink Service Provider.

-# Build Informations #
+## Example Description ##

+This examples demonstrates how to configure an web application as a Service Provider using HTTP Redirect Binding.

+## Build Information ##

-This example was tested in the following servers:
+This example is tested in the following servers:

 + JBoss Application Server 5.x
 + JBoss Application Server 7.x